dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ## Extensible!
 This can be used on buttons to make them look awesome!
 This can give a modern look to all the elements.
 One such thing I have noticed is in **gmail** categories.

 ![top border used by google](/images/top-border-used-by-gmail.jpg)

 Here is a button with just borders

 <button class="border-style">WebJeda</button>
+Here is the HTML code..

 {% highlight html %}
 <button class="border-style">WebJeda</button>
 {% endhighlight %}

+.. and CSS code

 {% highlight css %}
 button.border-style {